-Announcing the Scott C Labarre Memorial Scholarship Program for Colorado and Wyoming blind and low-vision post-secondary students
+Announcing the Scott C LaBarre Memorial Scholarship Program for Colorado blind and low-vision post-secondary students

 Building Opportunities for the Blind in Education and Beyond